johntrue15/NOCTURN-X-ray-repo/README.md

    ```

-4. Save the file as a `.txt` into the shared folder o nthe CT Workstation.
+4. Save the file as a `.txt` into the shared folder on the CT Workstation.

 ---